-- 1. Ensure the job advertisement uses gender-neutral language and avoids making assumptions about marital status or age.
+Ensure the job advertisement uses gender-neutral language and avoids making assumptions about marital status or age.
 Research shows that using gendered language in job ads can result in fewer applications from women.
-You can ensure your job ads are gender-neutral by: - a.
-Using free online tools such as Gender Decoder29 to detect gendered language in your job advertisements. - b.
-Reading the Australian Human Rights Commission's Guidelines for Writing and Publishing Recruitment Advertisements.30 - c.
+You can ensure your job ads are gender-neutral by:

+a.
+Using free online tools such as Gender Decoder29 to detect gendered language in your job advertisements.

+b.
+Reading the Australian Human Rights Commission's Guidelines for Writing and Publishing Recruitment Advertisements.30 c.
 Reading the Words at Work31 guide to inclusive language by Diversity Council Australia.

 - 2. Offer to negotiate flexible arrangements with the successful candidate.
 This could include flexible work hours to account for school pickup and drop off, working from home arrangements, or reduced hours such as a 9-day fortnight or rostered day off.
-This can promote work-life balance and encourage applications from individuals with young children or caring responsibilities (usually women), and those living with injuries, chronic health conditions or disabilitu. - Include a diversity statement encouraging applicants from diverse backgrounds to apply.
+This can promote work-life balance and encourage applications from individuals with young children or caring responsibilities (usually women), and those living with injuries, chronic health conditions or disability. - Include a diversity statement encouraging applicants from diverse backgrounds to apply.
 LinkedIn32 has a range of example diversity statements and examples of inclusive job descriptions. - 4.
 Consider advertising through alternate advertising streams, to reach people who might not be on LinkedIn or job websites such as Seek.
-For example:

-Women in STEM networks, Ethical Jobs, LGBTI Jobs, skilled migrant mentoring programs (for example, City East Mentoring Program in Sydney; AMES Skilled Professional Migrants Program in Melbourne, Kaleidoscope in Perth), professional groups for people with disability, and Aboriginal and Torres Strait Islander employment networks.
+For example: Women in STEM networks, Ethical Jobs, LGBTI Jobs, skilled migrant mentoring programs (for example, City East Mentoring Program in Sydney; AMES Skilled Professional Migrants Program in Melbourne, Kaleidoscope in Perth), professional groups for people with disability, and Aboriginal and Torres Strait Islander employment networks, , such as Indigenous Employment, a job board, which connects Aboriginal job seekers with employers committed to Reconciliation.